 Reference: Locations of Outlook 2003 commands in Outlook 2007

 This article introduces the Ribbon and other components of the new Microsoft Office Fluent user interface, which you see when you read or create a message, task, contact, or calendar item in Microsoft Office Outlook 2007.
-It also provides lists of commands that you may already be familiar with in Office Outlook 2003, and it shows you how to accomplish the same results in Office Outlook 2007.

 In this article